Carrington-dev/Carrington-dev/README.md

 - **Secrets Management:** HashiCorp Vault, AWS Secrets Manager
 - **Version Control & Collaboration:** Git, GitHub, GitLab, Bitbucket

-Would you like recommendations for specific use cases or tools that best integrate with your current workflow?

 ---

 Feel free to explore my repositories and reach out if you have any questions or collaboration ideas.
 Let's build something amazing together!